GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 sql_file_path = 'cud_sud_attribution.sql'
 ````

-change the values of project_id, billing_dataset_id, billing_table_name, output_table_name, and bucket_id to your project's respective datasets and tables in BigQuery.
+Change the values of billing_project_id, billing_dataset_id, billing_table_name, output_dataset_id, and output_table_name to your project's respective id, datasets, and tables in BigQuery.
+The output table will be created in this project, so you can choose any name that you would like.
+The remaining variables all must be customized for your project.

 <h3>Set up Cloud Functions:</h3>